 Peri immediately challenged the sixth incarnation to prove he was still The Doctor.
 He got her to believe it was still him despite his new face and personality.
-Despite having stabilised physically, he suffered initial personality and mental issues which caused him lapse into extreme paranoia.
-He tried to strangle Peri.
+Despite having stabilised physically, he suffered initial personality and mental issues which caused him to lapse into extreme paranoia.
+He challenged her on her unusual name and believed her to be an evil spirit.
+At the height of his paranoia, he tried to strangle Peri.
+When he caught his reflection in a mirror, he was horrified at his behaviour.
 He decided to exile himself on Titan III as punishment until he had attained appropriate humility, but soon got involved with stopping Mestor and his gastropods.
-On Titan III, he met another Time Lord, his old friend Azmael.
+On Titan III, he met another Time Lord, his old friend Azmael, who he last met in his fourth incarnation.
 (The Twin Dilemma)

-After the TARDIS ran out of Zeiton-7, The Doctor landed on Varos for more to resupply the TARDIS.
+After the TARDIS ran out of Zeiton-7, The Doctor landed on Varos in the late 23rd century for more to resupply the TARDIS.
 The society on Varos nearly forced him to participate in their deadly”games” when he attempted to free those trapped in the Punishment Dome.
 The Doctor and Peri stopped Sil, the swindler behind the “games”, and obtained Zeiton-7 for the TARDIS.
 (Vengeance on Varos)

 Tracing a time distortion to 19th century England, The Doctor and Peri found The Master and a female renegade Time Lord called the Rani working together for one of her monstrous experiments and for The Master’s plan to accelerate Earth technology beyond its normal level.
 The Doctor sabotaged the Rani’s TARDIS and had her and The Master thrown off into the Time Vortex.
 (The Mark of the Rani)

-During a travel to the Gogglebox, The Doctor and Peri learned of the death of a man known to Peri as Anthony Chambers.
-They went to Earth in 1984 where they met Peri’s mother Janine and her best friend Katherine Chambers. they were learned that the Cybermen were at work converting dead people.
+During a trip to the Gogglebox, The Doctor and Peri learned of the death of her best friend Katherine Chambers’ father Anthony Chambers.
+They went to her hometown of Baltimore, Maryland on 24 September 1984, where they met Peri’s mother, Janine, and Kathy.
+They also learned that the Cybermen were at work converting dead people.
 Anthony, now a Cyberman, rose from the grave and attacked them.
 The Doctor tricked the Cyber Leader by taking him to Mondas.
-He left and found that Nate, Katherine’s brother, had been brutally attacked and paralyzed by Anthony.
+He left and found that Nate, Katherine’s brother, had been brutally attacked and paralysed by Anthony.
 Peri, feeling the weight of all the deaths, decided to leave The Doctor after a teary goodbye.
-The Doctor returned to the Gogglebox and learned that there would be an explosion in Peris house that would claim the lives of her mother and another.
-The Doctor rushed back to Earth, but arrived too late.
+The Doctor returned to the Gogglebox and learned that there would be an explosion in Peri’s house that would claim the lives of her mother and another.
+The Doctor rushed back to Earth but arrived too late.
 After a sad reunion, Peri returned to the TARDIS, now with no family left on Earth.
 (The Reaping)

 Peri soon became homesick for 1980s America.
 (CHAOS) She left the TARDIS to pursue a life in New York City in 1985, though she grew frustrated at her job as a skivvy there and soon quit before gratefully rejoining The Doctor and Frobisher.
 (Kane’s Story)

-As soon as they arrived they were locked up.
-The Doctor was allowed freedom and after he defeated the menace he came back for them.
-When they left Peri discovered that her new travelling partner had Mono-morphia (Revelation/ Genesis!
+As soon as they arrived, they were imprisoned.
+The Doctor was allowed freedom and after he defeated the Cybermen, he came back for them.
+When they left Peri discovered that her new travelling partner had mono-morphia.
+(Revelation! / Genesis!)

 THE WARRIOR QUEEN

-A rival Time Lord faction, feeling the assassination unwarranted, pulled Peri out of that timestream at some moment before her death and allowed her to, as the Time Lords put it, “live out her days” as a warrior queen alongside Yrcanos, as revealed to The Doctor at the conclusion of his trial (The Ultimate Foe, Bad Therapy, Peri and the Piscon Paradox).
+A rival Time Lord faction, feeling the assassination unwarranted, pulled Peri out of that timestream at some moment before her death and allowed her to, as the Time Lords put it, “live out her days” (Peri and the Piscon Paradox) as a warrior queen alongside Yrcanos, as revealed to The Doctor at the conclusion of his trial.
+(The Ultimate Foe) The Doctor was satisfied to know she would be happy and initially left her to enjoy that life undeterred.
+(Bad Therapy, Peri and the Piscon Paradox)

-She had least three grandchildren, two of which being Actis and Euthys.
 By the time the Sixth Doctor visited Krontep again, the two children had found it impossible to work together, as each thought that the other had made a pact with aliens, and Peri left the kingdom, vowing to not return until the twins could work together again.
-She watched The Doctor from a far during his visit, never revealing her identity.
+She watched The Doctor from afar during his visit, never revealing her identity.
 Despite this, The Doctor knew it was her and called out to her as he prepared to leave.
 (The Age of Chaos)